 Reimbursements can take several days or weeks to process, leaving the employees without access to their own money.
 This can build resentment among your employees and make them unwilling to make purchases on behalf of your business in the future.
 Reimbursements are also problematic because some employees submit fraudulent requests, causing losses to businesses.
 Bento allows your business to eliminate reimbursements so that you can avoid these problems.

-Fuel cards from Bento for Business offer multiple advantages.
+Business debit cards from Bento for Business offer multiple advantages.
 You can restrict the cards to be used to pay for fuel at the pump only or in any other manner that you choose.
 If you give John, a driver, a card that has a limit of $500, John can use the card to pay for fuel as he drives his scheduled route.
 If John tries to buy clothing at a store along the way, the purchase will be denied at the register.

 You can also give another employee a card that meets her business needs.
 For example, you can give Sally, your company’s marketing director, a card with a limit of $5,000.
 Sally can be restricted to using the card to purchase advertisements in local print media and on television stations in your area.
 If she tries to take her family out to dinner with your card, her purchase will be declined.

 Bento for Business was established by financial industry professionals who understand the particular needs of businesses.
 The company offers smart payment solutions to businesses of all sizes and is the trusted partner of thousands of satisfied companies.
-Bento enjoys terrific user reviews because of the cards that it offers.
-You can try a free 60-day trial to see if the fuel cards will work for your business.
+Bento enjoys terrific user reviews because of the business debit cards that it offers.
+You can try a free 60-day trial to see if the Bento cards will work for your business.
 If you have any questions, call us at 866.290.4134.

 Applying does NOT affect your credit score!*This is not a credit card.